nhsd-exeter/dos-capacity-status-api/documentation/adr/002-shared_database.md

 ## Consequences

-* The Capacity Status API depends on the Core DoS table structure and is sensitive to any changes in the upstream project (Core DoS).
+- The Capacity Status API depends on the Core DoS table structure and is sensitive to any changes in the upstream project (Core DoS).

-* In the course of developing the API if there is a need to store additional information.
+- In the course of developing the API if there is a need to store additional information.
 A choice will need to be made about whether to store this information in the DoS database or in a new API specific database.

-* The decision to use the DoS database is a pragmatic approach to simplify the architecture, and will be reviewed in the future.
+- The decision to use the DoS database is a pragmatic approach to simplify the architecture, and will be reviewed in the future.

-* As a result of this decision a selective copy of the Core DoS database has been created for development purposes, with only the services, servicecapacities, and capacitystatuses tables populated.
+- As a result of this decision a selective copy of the Core DoS database has been created for development purposes, with only the `services`, `servicecapacities`, and `capacitystatuses` tables populated.